dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-20-not-about-not-sharing-db.md

 ---
 layout: post
-title: It's not about not sharing the same database
+title: It's not about not sharing the same database that's a problem
 comments: true
 ---